-Strategic vision - EOSC-hub as a shared hub for accessing open data and services
+Strategic vision - EOSC-hub as a shared hub for accessing open data and services to open up data and services to new users

 Providing seamless access to all the data and services that researchers might need in order to pursue their research should be an overall objective of EOSC.
 Yet, there are various ways to achieve this objective.